Faculty & Staff

 Mrs. Megan Billinger

 Mrs. Megan Billinger received a Bachelor of Science in Computer Engineering and a Master of Business Administration from the University of Denver.
 After working for Lockheed Martin Information Systems and Solutions as a project manager for Department of Defense implementations, she became a stay-at-home mom and later homeschooled her children.
 Eager to contribute to the work being done at Arma Dei Academy, she joined the staff to assist in all things technical.
-Additionally, she teaches advanced-level math.
+Additionally, she teaches Rhetoric math and computer science.

 Megan and her husband, Erik, have three children that attend Arma Dei.
 She enjoys studying the word of God, playing golf, CrossFit, and spending time with her family.